SleeplessChallenger/JavaLearning/README.md

     2. `java chapter1/Learning`
 15. multiple classes can be defined in the same file, but only one of them is allowed to be public
     - but class may have no `public` classes
+16. `main()` is the entry point.
+If we have new class created inside `main` -> it'll be executed first and all the surrounding stuff.
+Then we'll come back to the `main`
+17. Java has **primitives** & **reference** types
+    1. primitives: boolean, byte, short, int, long, float, double, char
+       - **char** & **short** are similar, but former is unsigned & latter is
+    2. reference: refers to an object (an instance of a class)
+       - primitives are in the memory, whilst reference - points to the object where it is in the memory.
+So, it saves memory address where the object is located: **pointer**
+    3. We can't reassign to another type
+    4. primitives **can't be** assigned to `null`, whilst reference can
+    5. to use aka `lateinit` for primitives - use wrapper

+18. Computers store numbers with floating-points in **scientific notation**, i.e. less precision A byte is 8 bits.
+A bit has two possible values.
+2^8 is2×2=4×2=8×2=16×2=32×2=64× 2 = 128 × 2 = 256.
+    Since 0 needs to be included in the range, Java takes it away from the positive side
+19.